-Australia's not-for-profit sector is large and diverse.
-It has a strong history of helping vulnerable and disadvantaged people across a range of areas such as health, social services, education, human rights, welfare and the environment.
-The sector has the power to touch almost all Australians in some way, either directly or indirectly through family, friends and colleagues.
+New Zealand's large and diverse not-for-profit sector has a strong history of helping vulnerable and disadvantaged people across a range of areas such as health, social services, education, human rights, welfare and the environment.
+The sector has the power to touch almost all New Zealanders in some way, either directly or indirectly through family, friends and colleagues.

-The not-for-profit sector is also important to Australia's economy.
-In 2006-07, it's estimated that there were approximately 600,000 not-for-profits in Australia, contributing around \$43 billion to our economy and employing nearly 890,000 people.
-Moreover, almost 4.6 million Australians volunteer their time and expertise to make a positive difference to our world.

-CPA Australia's A guide to understanding the financial reports of not-for-profit entities will be of value to a range of stakeholders, including those who work in not-for-profits, to better understand the accounting and regulatory aspects of not-for-profit financial reporting.
+The not-for-profit sector is also important to New Zealand's economy, employing a significant number of New Zealand's workforce.
+Many New Zealanders volunteer their time and expertise to the sector to make a positive difference.
+A guide to understanding the financial reports of not-for-profit entities (New Zealand) will be of value to existing and prospective stakeholders, including those who work in not-for-profits, to better understand the accounting and regulatory aspects of not-for-profit financial reporting.

-The guide is an initiative of the External Reporting Centre of Excellence of CPA Australia.
-I congratulate the Centre on its contribution to this CPA Australia publication, which has an important role to play in the promotion of financial literacy.
+The Guide is an initiative of the External Reporting Centre of Excellence of CPA Australia and has benefited from the work of Grant Thornton, New Zealand.
+I congratulate them both on their contribution to this CPA Australia publication, which has an important role to play in the promotion of improved financial literacy.